 Tangible or special damages are easy to calculate because they have actual costs associated with them.
 With non-tangible damages or general damages, the calculation can be more difficult.
 In Texas, insurance companies typically try to encourage the use of a basic multiplier for damages such as pain and suffering.
 A multiplier is only a starting point for calculating damages, however.

-The multiplier used by adjuster’s ranges based on the severity of the injury.
+The multiplier used by the adjuster ranges based on the severity of the injury.
 A simple soft tissue injury in which full recovery occurs might be assigned a multiplier of one to three, while a catastrophic injury such as a traumatic brain injury, could be disabling and might be incapable of calculation based on multipliers.
 Each injury is different and therefore, every case is unique with the number of damages you might expect.

-Some cases where the liability is not challenged get tried to a jury simply because the insurance company can’t fit the damages into their multiplier formula.
+In some cases where the liability is not challenged get tried to a jury simply because the insurance company can’t fit the damages into their multiplier formula.
 More often than not, the truck driver will contest liability, even when it is clear he was at fault.

 If you or a loved one suffered a serious injury due to a truck accident in Texas, you need experienced legal assistance.